Kami/libcloud-website-v2/source/about.md

 <a name="about" id="about"><h1 class="anchor">About</h1></a>

-Libcloud is a Python library which hides differences between different cloud provider APIs.
-It allows you to manage different cloud resources offered by many different providers through a unified and easy to use API.
+Libcloud is a Python library for interacting with many of the popular cloud service providers using a uniform API.
+It was created to make it easy for developers to build products that work between any of the services that it supports.

 Resource you can manage with Libcloud are divided in the following categories: